opulent/opulent/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/opulent/opulent.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+#### Under Development
+Opulent is currently in the Beta Phase.
+It has serious potential to becoming the next generation of Templating Engines for Ruby, therefore any contribution is more than welcome.

+It still has development going on the following subjects:

+* Template amble (preamble, cache, postamble) generation
+* More block yielding tests
+* Multiple page layouts
+* More to come

 ## License